Zachhaaa/zachpuglia-portfolio/content/first-2024.md

 {{< imgtext >}}

-This year, you score points by shooting foam donut shaped pieces called "notes" into a variety of targets.
+This year, you score points by shooting foam donut-shaped pieces called "notes" into a variety of targets.

 You can check out the details in this [video](https://www.youtube.com/watch?v=9keeDyFxzY4).